Be Your Whole Self At MIT

-MIT’s curriculum has evolved significantly over the past fifty years to require all undergraduates to spend substantial time on subjects like literature, languages, economics, music, and history.
+MIT’s curriculum has evolved significantly over the past fifty years to require all undergraduates to spend substantial time on subjects like literature, languages, economics, music, philosophy, and history.
 In fact, every MIT undergraduate takes a minimum of eight such classes — nearly 25% of their total class time.

 In these classes, our students learn how individuals, organizations, and nations act on their desires and concerns.
 They gain historical perspectives, critical thinking skills, cultural understandings that help them collaborate with people across the globe, as well as communication skills that enable them to listen, explain, and inspire.
 They learn that most human situations defy a single correct answer, that life itself is rarely, if ever, as precise as a math problem, as clear as an elegant equation.